-For the past 30 years he has been the editor of The Clarinet, the quarterly journal of the International Clarinet Association.
+For 37 years he was the Editor of The Clarinet, the quarterly journal of the International Clarinet Association, to which he contributed numerous articles, and was named Editor Emeritus upon his retirement.
 He has performed at clarinet conferences in Denver, Oberlin, Quebec, Cincinnati, Tempe, Columbus, Lubbock, Oklahoma, Fresno, Ostend, Stockholm, Changchun, Salt Lake City, Paris, Vancouver, Beijing and Tokyo and has given solo and chamber music recitals in England, Scotland, Japan, Hong Kong, Hungary, Germany, Puerto Rico and Taiwan.
 Composers from France, England, Belgium and the United States have dedicated works to him, and he has premiered several new works for clarinet.
 In 1994, 1995 and 1997 he served on the jury for the Dos Hermanas International Clarinet Competition in Spain, and during the summer of 1997 he performed at the I. C. A. ClarinetFest at Texas Tech, the Cracow Clarinet Festival in Cracow, Poland and the first-ever European Clarinet & Saxophone Conference in Budapest, Hungary.

-He performs as a member of the Texas Clarinet Consort.
+He has performed and recorded as a member of the Texas Clarinet Consort.
 His former students hold positions in numerous colleges and universities throughout the United States and in major military bands in Washington, D.C.
 Several have been semi-finalists and prizewinners in the I.C.A.
 Young Artist Competition and on two occasions winners in the clarinet category of the Yamaha Young Performing Artist program.